01 of 07

 Roasting chiles until the skins are blistered and black also makes pulling off their skins as easy as peeling off a piece of tin foil.

 The method here uses an open flame from either a gas stove or a grill.
-You can also roast chiles and peppers under a broiler—see How to Roast Peppers Under a Broiler for specifics.
+You can also roast chiles and peppers under a broiler.

-Note that this method works for any kind of pepper, from jalapeños to bells—see Types of Fresh Chiles for more info.Continue to 2 of 7 below.
+Note that this method works for any kind of pepper, from jalapeños to bell peppers.Continue to 2 of 7 below.

 02 of 07

-Arrange the chiles over elements on a gas stove, on a grill, on a hot griddle, or under a broiler (see How to Roast Peppers Under a Broiler for specific directions for broiler roasting).Continue to 3 of 7 below.
+Arrange the chiles over elements on a gas stove, a grill, a hot griddle, or under a broiler.Continue to 3 of 7 below.

 03 of 07